NotARoomba/SimpleFlightController/GUIDE.md

 ### Design Parameters Explained:

-- **VBUS voltage**: How much voltage the chip needs to charge the battery, our 5V from the USB-c fits withing the range so we're good
+- **VBUS voltage**: How much voltage the chip needs to charge the battery.
+Our 5V from the USB-C fits within the range, so we're good.
-- **Input current limit**: Determines how much of the available 3A current will be consumed
+- **Input current limit**: Determines how much of the available 3A current will be consumed.
-- **Fast charge current limit**: Sets how much current will be used to charge the battery
+- **Fast charge current limit**: Sets how much current will be used to charge the battery.
-- **Minimum system voltage**: If the battery falls below this voltage, the internal regulator activates to maintain this voltage until the battery completely dies
+- **Minimum system voltage**: If the battery falls below this voltage, the internal regulator activates to maintain this voltage until the battery completely dies.
 - **Battery regulation voltage**: The maximum voltage the chip will charge the batteries to.
-In this case: 4.2V per Li-ion cell x 2 cells = 8.4V maximum
+In this case: 4.2V per Li-ion cell × 2 cells = 8.4V maximum.

 These parameters determine the specific resistor and capacitor values needed in the schematic.
 If we scroll down further in the datasheet, we can see the calculations needed to determine the inductor and capacitor values:

 ![LCSC Search](assets/datasheet_calc.png)

-If you need a chip that has a reference schematic that doesn't fit your needs then you need to calculate a bit in order to get the right component values, but usually you don't have to do that.
+If you need a chip that has a reference schematic that doesn't fit your needs, then you need to calculate a bit in order to get the right component values.
+However, usually you don't have to do that.

 ### Extra Info